CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ### Point colors

 If more than one color semantic is defined, the precedence order is `RGBA`, `RGB`, `RGB565`, then `CONSTANT_RGBA`.
-For example, if a tile's feature table contains both `RGBA` and `CONSTANT_RGBA` properties, the runtime would render with per-point colors using `RGBA`.
+For example, if a tile's Feature Table contains both `RGBA` and `CONSTANT_RGBA` properties, the runtime would render with per-point colors using `RGBA`.

 If no color semantics are defined, the runtime is free to color points using an application-specific default color.